Early diagnosis essential

 - Symptomatic myeloma, which has related symptoms such as anemia, kidney damage and bone disease.

 Why you should choose The University of Kansas Cancer Center

 If you have myeloma, you will find the leading specialists you need at The University of Kansas Cancer Center.
 Our interdisciplinary team of oncologists and hematologists have years of experience treating patients with all types of myeloma.
 Other very specialized doctors who may be involved in your care include radiation oncologists and the bone marrow transplant team.

 Because we are an academic center, we offer some of the region's most advanced cancer treatments.
 We are constantly finding new treatments to improve lives.
 We use state-of-the-art techniques and technologies to improve patient outcomes and reduce side effects.
 We also use the latest findings in cancer research.
 Treatment options incorporate the latest chemotherapies, biological therapies and radiation treatments.
 We also perform blood and marrow transplantation.

 Each person is unique, so we tailor your care to your personal needs.
-This means doctors, nurses and other staff work closely together.
-They discuss every patient’s treatment as a team to stay up to date on your care and treatment.
+Our doctors, nurses and other staff work together and discuss your treatment to ensure a continuum of care from diagnosis through recovery.

-We are part of many national clinical trials on cancer treatment.
-So, you benefit from our staff’s exposure to the latest options.
+As an NCI-designated Cancer Center, we lead or participate in many national clinical trials on cancer treatment.
 You also may be able to take part in a clinical trial for myeloma during your treatment.
+Learn more.